 What is scrutiny?

-The committee can ask Cabinet members to attend their meetings.
-The Cabinet can be asked to justify their decisions and how they are being implemented.
+- ask Lead Members to attend their meetings to justify their decisions and explain how they are being implemented